morgansundqvist/gqlcli/README.md

 ## Installation

-Install Go on your machine and run the following command:
+Install Go on your machine.

 Clone this repository and run the following command: